Skip to content

 • I love the lifetime guarantee

-• I could not decide on what Le Creuset color I wanted there we so many choices
+• I could not decide on what Le Creuset color I wanted; there were so many choices

 • Round and oval shape